Six Flags America

 Largo, Maryland

-This park is just off the Beltway east of Washington, D.C.
+This park sits off the Beltway just to the east of Washington, D.C.
 It started in 1982 as Wild World.
-Water rides were the main attraction in the early years, but thrill rides began to dominate.
-However, the park went bankrupt in 1990 and remained closed until it was purchased by the Tierco Group in 1992.
-It's name was changed to Adventure World in 1993.
+Water rides were the main attraction in the early years, but thrill rides began to dominate as the amusement park evolved.
+The park went bankrupt in 1990 and remained closed until it was purchased by the Tierco Group in 1992.
+Its name was changed to Adventure World in 1993.
 Six Flags purchased it a few years later, and in 1999 it became Six Flags America.

 Joker's Jinx